Oklahoma State Flag

 Oklahoma State Flag Colors

 The Oklahoma state flag uses French blue, amber, white, flesh, gold brown, ruby red, and Dartmouth green.
-Oklahoma statute specifies Pantone values for each color.
+Oklahoma statute specifies Pantone values for each color, with broader comparison available in the U.S. state colors guide.

 Louise Fluke chose the blue to match the Choctaw battle flag flown during the Civil War.
 The shield appears in amber.
 Feathers and pipe elements use flesh and gold brown.
 The pipe body is ruby red.
-The olive branch is Dartmouth green.
+The olive branch is Dartmouth green, and related natural symbolism appears on Oklahoma's state tree page.

 Oklahoma State Flag Facts